 - The online case comes before any in-person interviews as a separate interview round,

-- This online case is used for both applicants who are experienced hires and those who are graduating from degree programs,
+- This online case is used for both experienced hire applicants and those graduating from degree programs.

-We wanted to highlight this difference because if you are planning on just answering questions on a computer and then are asked to record your answers on video, this would be a big surprise.
+We wanted to highlight these differences in the recruiting process and online cases between different BCG offices because if you are planning on just answering questions on a computer and then are given a simulation or asked to record your answers on video, this would be a big surprise.

 As we get more information on offices using the online case, we’ll update that information here.